laravel/docs/scheduling.md

              ->daily()
              ->appendOutputTo($filePath);

 Using the `emailOutputTo` method, you may e-mail the output to an e-mail address of your choice.
 Note that the output must first be sent to a file using the `sendOutputTo` method.
-Also, before e-mailing the output of a task, you should configure Laravel's [e-mail services](/docs/{{version}}/mail):
+Before e-mailing the output of a task, you should configure Laravel's [e-mail services](/docs/{{version}}/mail):

     $schedule->command('foo')
              ->daily()